iamkun/dayjs/README.md

 ### Documentation

-See [day.js.org](https://day.js.org/) for more details, API, and other docs.
+You can find for more details, API, and other docs on [day.js.org](https://day.js.org/) website.

 ### Installation